coldshard-hosting/CodeSyncer/README.md

 1. Ensure you have a ColdShard server and an active GitHub repository.

-2. Generate an API key on the ColdShard panel. :key2:
+2. Generate an API key on the ColdShard panel. :key:

 3. In your GitHub repository, go to "Settings" :arrow_right: "Secrets" :arrow_right: "New repository secret".